behroozbc/made-project/README.md

 ## Project Description

-This project investigates whether the cost of flight tickets in North America and the changes are related to temperature.
-By analyzing flight and weather data from 2018, we aim to determine if there's a relation between temperature and ticket prices.
+This project looks into the cost of flight tickets in North America, and the changes are related to temperature.
+By inspecting to flight and weather data from 2018, I aim to determine if there's a relation between temperature and ticket prices.

 **Summary:**